God gave us rules of how we should treat and respect Him and other people.

 felt they needed rules on how His people were to love Him and treat

 others.
 The first four commandments tell us how to respect God, and

 the last six tell us how to treat other people.
 The commandments

 given to Moses are still needed today, especially in the times we live

-Commandments?
 (Let the children respond

 ).
-A girl was watching
+One day a girl was watching

-pretty clean, but when we compare ourselves to the snow-white
+pretty clean, but when we compare ourselves to the snow-white righteousness

 "Though your sins are like scarlet, they shall be as white as snow."